Understanding the 'kill' Command (with Examples)

 Explanation:

-• -group_id: This argument represents the group ID of the processes you want to send the signal to.
+• -group_id: The group ID of the processes to receive the signal.

 Example Output: